 A very common mistake is to repoint older clay bricks with portland cement rather than lime mortar.
 When builders started to use cement later on the twentieth century many welcomed it as it seemed to be a much better material.
 It was harder, stronger, set more quickly, more waterproof and (most importantly to some builders ) it was nicer to work with – it doesn’t sting their hands or eyes like lime can.

 However, it can do a lot of damage to older buildings and walls that were originally built with lime mortar.
-Portland cement is generally more rigid and less permeable than the old soft bricks, so cement mortars will cause damage to the brick and/or stone during expansion and contraction.
+Portland cement is generally more rigid and less permeable than the old soft bricks, so cement mortars may cause damage to the brick and/or stone during expansion and contraction.
 Walking round the Triangle you can see many examples of where the facing of the break has cracked off.

 Lime mortar, on the other hand, is more accommodating and its flexibility allows the bricks to expand and contract without being damaged.